 As far as lasagnas go, this one is relatively simple.
 The main work involves making the butternut squash sauce.
 For this, you roast the squash, make a cream sauce, and blend it all together.
 Then to assemble, I made things super simple by using oven-ready lasagna noodles.
 To make this an easy weeknight meal, make the butternut squash sauce the night ahead of time and simply assemble the night of!

-We all loved this butternut squash lasagna!
+We all loved this vegan butternut squash lasagna!
 Marc was hesitant to have it for lunch because he thought it was going to be heavy, but was pleasantly surprised at how light it was.
 As far as lasagnas go, it is pretty light, without meat and a ton of dairy.
 Lars also loved it!
-This will definitely be our go-to lasagna recipe!
+This will definitely be our go-to vegan lasagna recipe!

 This post is sponsored by GO VEGGIE as part of an ongoing partnership, but all opinions and recipe are my own.